 I am an early career insect ecologist with a particular interest in community-level questions.
 Thus far, I have pursued projects that allow me to blend field, analytical, and modeling approaches to ask and answer multi-taxon questions.
-I began a PhD in Entomology in Fall 2019 to allow me to continue focusing on community ecology/entomology projects in agricultural settings.
+While research is deeply interesting to me, my true passion is for undergraduate education.

-While I love scientific research, I am also extremely passionate about undergraduate education.
-As I pursued first my MS and subsequently my PhD, I prioritized growth as an educator by seeking out pedagogy courses, workshops, and presentations.
+As I pursued my MS and later research opportunities I prioritized growth as an educator by seeking out pedagogy courses, mentors, workshops, and presentations.
 My dream is to one day become a faculty member at an undergraduate-focused institution where I can primarily focus on lifting up the next generation of scientists and scholars.

 In addition to the research and teaching, communicating scientific results is also something I love and hope to continue to focus on as my career develops.
 In April of 2018 I had the opportunity to record an episode of the podcast Science in Progress (created by the Ecological Society of America’s Student Section), give it a listen if you have a few minutes!